Skip to content

 Fitness Fortnight 2025: A New Whole-School Initiative

-In place of our traditional Sports Week, we introduced the exciting new initiative Fitness Fortnight, which took place from Monday 23rd June to Monday 7th July.
+In place of our traditional Sports Week, we introduced the exciting new initiative, Fitness Fortnight, which took place between Monday 29th June and Friday 10th July.
 This two-week celebration of movement and wellbeing proved to be a huge success, offering pupils a diverse range of activities designed to encourage a lifelong love of physical activity.

 The key aims of Fitness Fortnight were to: